sermon: Letters to Seven Churches (Part Two): Ephesus

 That fits very well with these crusty old soldiers of the letter to the Ephesians.

 Let us finish here in Revelation 22.
-The Tree of Life here is mentioned again.
+The Tree of Life is mentioned again.
 I told you there was a correspondence between the rewards and Revelation 21 and 22 and the New Heavens and New Earth.

 Revelation 22:12 "And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 I am the Alpha and the Omega, the Beginning and the End, the First and the Last."
 Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.

 The Tree of Life is mentioned right after a blessing on those who do His commandments.
 Or we could say, as the margin does here, "who do righteousness."
 Perhaps this is another way of saying what is missing from the Ephesians' lives.
 They do a whole lot of defending of the faith against false teachers and false doctrines, but they are seriously lacking in doing righteousness, doing right things.
 Oh, they are willing to grab up their spear.
 But to go and visit the sick or to help somebody through a problem, or what have you—all those acts of righteousness—they are lacking considerably, lagging far behind.
 They think their bloody sword will gain them entry into the Kingdom of God.
 But Christ wants to see their love for Him and for the brethren.
-That is what His eyes on.
+That is what His eye is on.
 He does not want a soldier.
 He wants a child of God.